coderefinery/2021-05-10-workshop/video-editlist.yaml.md

     - start: 3:10:50
     - 3:10:50: Some questions
     - 3:14:10: Moving out of the notebook
-    - 3:24:05: Command line interface # ????
+    - 3:24:05: Adding a command line interface
     - 3:32:20: Wrap-up
     - end: 3:33:30  # ???

 - output: day6-outro.mp4
   title: Workshoup outro - CodeRefinery May 2021
+  description: >
-  description: The concluding remarks of the workshop
+      The concluding remarks of the workshop
   time:
     - start: 3:35:10
     - end: 3:47:17